-Update 12/2014: This article (and video) makes mention of this train being only open between Urumqi to Hami.
-However, as of December 26, 2014, this train is now completely open from Urumqi to Lanzhou in Gansu.
+Update 2018: This article (and video) makes mention of this train being only open between Urumqi to Hami.
+However, currently this train is now completely open from Urumqi to Lanzhou in Gansu.

 Sitting here in this comfortable high-speed train watching the Xinjiang countryside whiz by forces me to remember the first time I stepped foot in this incredible region.

 I remember the majestic snow-capped TianShan presiding over the vast swaths of farmland.
 I remember seeing herds of sheep and camels out the window.
 I remember feeling like Xinjiang’s desert wasteland extended on forever.

 I also remember being cramped in a small car that felt like it was going to fall apart at speeds exceeding 60km/hr.
 Today, I’m cruising in a beautiful new high-speed train that glides smoothly along Xinjiang’s desert at 200km/hr.

 The views of Xinjiang are essentially the same, but the window through which I see them has changed.

 Below I want to share with you a little background on this new train line as well as tips for travelers who want to give it a try themselves.
 Scroll down for plenty of pictures but before you do, take 2 minutes to watch the video I edited from my trip :)